shyamsg/JellyBelly/README.md

 Series of helper python scripts for ploting PCA and UMAP.
 You will need numpy, sklearn, plotly, and colorlover.
 You can install these with:

-pip install numpy, sklearn, plotly, and colorlover
+pip install numpy sklearn plotly colorlover

-This scripts plot html file that you can open and interact with in a web browser.
+These scripts plot html file that you can open and interact with in a web browser.

 build/distMatrix